 - in the power of arts integrated learning and emotional exploration to provide a safe foundation from which to engage with the world.

-- that this environment is essential for developing resilience, empathy, and a secure sense of self.
+- that creating a safe emotional environment is essential for developing resilience, empathy, and a secure sense of self.

 - in developing love and appreciation for the arts and classical music through live performance and collaborative education.

 - in creating a diverse and inclusive space for all.

 The Power of Language is an education program designed and implemented by Lyrica Baroque in partnership with musicians, music therapists, psychologists, local New Orleans’ educators and schools.
 It was created from a deep belief that music is a language that can connect us to the full spectrum of human emotions on a profound level.
 The program integrates chamber music, music therapy, developmental psychology to create an emotionally safe space for students.
 Workshops use arts integration techniques to foster joyful and meaningful education, enhancing the quality of learning and increasing retention.
 Our team guides elementary students through activities involving verbal and non verbal language that allow students the freedom to discover and explore the role emotions play in their daily lives.
 Students learn to identify and understand emotions, develop coping strategies, strengthen a sense of self, and become more effective communicators.
 2020 residencies include workshops with second graders at several New Orleans elementary schools.

 - Matthew Daniel